scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``None``

 A `list` containing the location of the item schema.
+Could be a local path or an url.

 .. code-block:: python